No description

 Birthday Plugin

-Currently the birthday plugin only supports Fastmail contacts.
-You need to provide your Fastmail username and password, as well as the number of days before the birthday you want to be notified.
+The birthday plugin reads contacts over CardDAV.
+By default it targets Fastmail; point it at any CardDAV server by setting an explicit url.
+You need to provide your username and password, as well as the number of days before the birthday you want to be notified.

 order: